 The Labour-led Government has more than doubled the available funding and increased the financial assistance rate to local authorities, giving Wellington the opportunity to potentially secure up to $24 million in government funding for walking and cycling improvements in the city's southern suburbs.

 To do this, we need to put forward a plan for integrated, high quality improvements from the south coast to the city.
 This includes the agreed improvements to The Parade, and the plans in development for the wider Newtown area.

 With the $8 million in ratepayer funding already approved, this would enable us to do a lot more in more places, without any additional ratepayer funding.

-Over the next 6 to 8 months, we will work closely with NZ Transport Agency and community to develop a plan for improvements that meet the funding criteria.
+During 2019, we will work closely with NZ Transport Agency and community to develop a plan for improvements that meet the funding criteria.